 However, proof that Russia was behind these attacks has always been sketchy.
 That's changing.
 Now, there's some of the strongest evidence ever linking the Russian government, or its operatives, to a seven-year campaign to hack governments around the world.

 Researchers have found evidence that these cybercriminals, who've been hacking computer systems with malware called Duke, are from Russia.
 How do they know Russia is behind these attacks?
 They've got compelling evidence, although they can't say with 100% accuracy that Russia or its hired hackers are behind them.

 The proof begins with the governments that have been hacked, and one that hasn't: Russia.
 Other governments like the U.S. and Chechnya, and even NATO, have been hacked.
 What's more, the hacks always seem to occur during Moscow workday hours.

 Plus, at least one error message within the code was in Russian.
 There is one more compelling reason to think Russia is behind many of the Duke malware hacks.

 Russia has not denied that it's behind these hacks.
-F-Secure also suggests that if regular people, and not the government, are responsible, they'd be running for cover as evidence against them mounts.
+If regular people, and not the government, are responsible, they'd be running for cover as evidence against them mounts.
 Instead, they're still going strong.